 6. Come to a Wine Event or Festival

-Sonoma County offers plenty of annual wine events and festivals year round: Sonoma Wine Country Weekened in September, A Wine & Food Affair and Heart of Sonoma Valley Holiday Open House in November, Winter WINEland in January, Barrel Tasting in March and many more.
+Sonoma County offers plenty of annual wine events and festivals year round: Sonoma Wine Country Weekened in September; A Wine & Food Affair and the Heart of Sonoma Valley Holiday Open House in November; Winter WINEland in January; Barrel Tasting in March; and many more.
 Check the calendar of events for updates or subscribe to the Sonoma Insider e-news.

 7. Only Wine Should Smell Pretty

 Skip the perfume and cologne.
 It interferes with the tasting experience, most of which is actually smelling.
 If you think it doesn’t matter to you, but you care about social disapproval, remember that others in the tasting room will be secretly seething — they just won’t say anything.

 Here are some more resources for your wine tasting adventure in Sonoma County:

 Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 Sonoma Wine Facts